HMCS Malaspina: Construction and career

 The vessel's keel was laid down by Dublin Dockyard in Dublin, Ireland and the vessel was launched on 6 July 1913.
 Malaspina was completed in August 1913.
 The date on which Malaspina became a government ship differs between the sources, with Macpherson & Barrie claiming the vessel joined in 1913 and Maginley & Collin, 1914.
 Upon joining the government fleet, Malaspina became a fisheries patrol vessel on the West Coast of Canada.
 After the First World War broke out, Malaspina and sister ship Galiano alternated between naval and civic duties along the Pacific coast, being retained as part of the government fleet.
 This included performing examination duties at Esquimalt, British Columbia.
 On 1 December 1917, Malaspina was commissioned into the Royal Canadian Navy, detailed with the duty of intercepting contraband in the Strait of Juan de Fuca.

 Following the First World War, Malaspina was paid off on 31 March 1920.
 The Royal Canadian Navy and returned to the Department of Transport's Marine Service as a patrol vessel.
 Malaspina remained in this service until 6 September 1939 when, with the outbreak of the Second World War, the vessel rejoined the Royal Canadian Navy.
 Malaspina was deployed on patrol and ship examination duties along the West Coast before joining HMCS Royal Roads as a training ship.
-Malaspina was paid off on 31 March 1945 and sold for scrap the following year.
+Malaspina was paid off on 31 March 1945 and sold the following year.
+The ship became part of the Powell River Breakwater in the Powell River in British Columbia sometime in 1946, sank sometime in 1949, and was raised and scrapped in 1951.
 The ship was broken up by Wagner, Stein & Green at their site in Victoria, British Columbia in the third quarter of 1951.